 Section 10 of the Local Government in Scotland Act 2003 requires that each Statutory Trading Account should at least break-even over a rolling 3 year period.
-The figures for 2009/10 are based on UK Generally Accepted Accountancy Practices in line with the legislative requirements for that year.
-The figures for 2010/11 and 2011/12 are based on International Financial Reporting Standards as specified in the Code of Practice for Local Authority Accounting.
-For this reason, the figures quoted are not suitable for trend analysis.
+The figures are based on International Financial Reporting Standards as specified in the Code of Practice for Local Authority Accounting.
 For the purposes of determining whether or not the Statutory Trading Account has met the financial objective, interest payable and receivable should be included.